 |Truepoint, Inc.||Cincinnati||$3 million||A percentage of AUM

-Fort Washington Investment Advisors, Inc. was established in 1990.
-It is a subsidiary of Western & Southern Investment Holdings, LLC, and serves as the investment arm of the insurance company Western & Southern Financial Group, Inc. Both of these companies, alongside Western & Southern Mutual Holding Company and The Western and Southern Life Insurance Company, are the firm’s primary shareholders.
+Fort Washington Investment Advisors, Inc. starts off our list of the best financial advisors in Ohio.
+Established in 1990, the firm’s a subsidiary of Western & Southern Investment Holdings, LLC, and serves as the investment arm of the insurance company Western & Southern Financial Group, Inc. Both of these companies, alongside Western & Southern Mutual Holding Company and The Western and Southern Life Insurance Company, are the firm’s primary shareholders.

 Fort Washington Investment Advisors offers services to individuals and institutional investors, as well as to private equity funds.
 Of the individual investors the firm serves, all of them are high net worth individuals, who the SEC defines as those with at least $750,000 under management or a net worth of at least $1.5 million.
 For these clients, the firm provides wealth management, financial planning and investment advisory services.

 In addition to its headquarters in Cincinnati, the firm has satellite offices in the Cleveland metro area, San Francisco and Albany, N.Y.

 Fort Washington Investment Advisors’ investment advice is driven by measuring risk and return.
 The firm evaluates a client’s needs, objectives and risk tolerance, then produces a plan that may include items such as long- and short-term purchases, short sales, options and equities.

 The firm bases its recommendations on a number of factors, including the views of their professionals as well as those of independent investment firms.
 Fort Washington is also committed to using Environmental, Social and Corporate Governance (ESG) Analysis for Responsible Investment (RI), meaning it takes steps to ensure its investment advice is socially responsible.